9 Attributes for Customer Centric B2B Website Design [Examples]

 - A template or worksheet to help customers do their job better.

-- Calculate space or capacity.
+- An online tool that helps calculate space or capacity.

 7. Design for Your Customer Not Your CEO